 At first glance there’s nothing exceptionally profound about this exercise.
 Most of you probably already go through this process to one degree or another.
 But it’s a commitment to learning, helps you to experience the outdoors in a new perspective, and encourages you to develop your sense of awareness and perception.

-Through this exercise in discovery you’ll become more connected to the world around you and have a more meaningful experience outdoors.
+Through this process of discovery you’ll become more connected to the world around you and have a more meaningful experience outdoors.

 Best Wildflower Hikes of Lake Tahoe